Lauren Mollica

 Lauren Mollica (born July 7, 1980) is an American professional skateboarder from New Brunswick, New Jersey.

 Skateboarding

 Mollica is one of a very small group of professional female skaters.
 Started by snowboarding, and only skateboarded off and on until she graduated high school.

 Her sponsors include Gallaz and Rookie.

 Skateboard videos

 Mollica is featured on the skate DVD Getting Nowhere Faster.
 She is also featured giving skateboarding tips as a bonus feature on AKA: Girl Skater but does not appear on the feature itself.

 Feature films

 Mollica made her feature film debut in Itty Bitty Titty Committee as the trans man character Aggie.

+Other activities

+Mollica has achieved recognition for fly fishing, having appeared in a 2019 LA Times article, "Fly fishing for ‘sewer salmon’ in the L.A.
+River," and as a guest on the podcast "Beer, Fly Fishing & Food (2020).